meilisearch/meilisearch/README.md

 **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
 For more information about features go to [our documentation](https://docs.meilisearch.com/).

+**Note: This repository does not contain MeiliSearch's indexer and searcher code.
+For that, see [the milli repository](https://github.com/meilisearch/milli), which serves as the core for MeiliSearch.**

 <p align="center">
   <img src="assets/trumen_quick_loop.gif" alt="Web interface gif" />
 </p>